MishaSaifuddin/Security-Assessment-Penetration-Testing-Project/README.md

 ## 👨‍💻 Author
 **Security Assessment & Penetration Testing Project**
-Focused on real-world attack simulation, defensive analysis, and enterprise security improvement.
+🔐Focused on real-world attack simulation, defensive analysis, and enterprise security improvement.
+📌 This project is part of my professional portfolio and demonstrates my readiness for **industry-level software and security roles**.

+---